taw27/Interactive-Form/README.md

 ## Description

 A webpage for a fictacious conference with a form for entering information for signing up for the event.
-The purpose of this project is making the form interactive validating the form inputs.
+The purpose of this project is making the form interactive and validating the form inputs.

 ## Running Instructions